 Democratic innovations to crowdsource consensus

 This is the doctoral research of Phoebe Quinn, which began in May 2022.
-The research is exploring how democratic innovations can be used to crowdsource consensus on contentious issues around disasters and climate change.
-In particular, the PhD is piloting the use of Polis, an innovative online platform designed to enable productive and nuanced conversations amongst large groups of people.
+The research is exploring democratic innovations designed to crowdsource consensus on contentious issues around disasters and climate change, using the digital democracy platform Polis.

 Funders